-The first immigration of permanent settlers to this county was in 1818 from Campbell county, East Tennessee.
+The first immigration of permanent settlers to this county was in 1818, from Campbell county, East Tennessee.
 They settled on the Moniteau creek, west of what is now the town of Marion.
 They consisted of John English and four sons, James Miller and five sons, Henry McKenney and three sons, James Fulkerson and three sons, David Yount and three sons, David Chambers and three sons, John Mackey and two sons, John Harmon and one son, Wm.
 Gouge and four sons, Martin Gouge and two sons, and Joshua Chambers and two sons, in all thirty-six males, but as they were accompanied by their families, I suppose they numbered in all about sixty souls.
-Of the fathers who then emigrated only one survives, Joshua Chambers.
+Of the fathers who then emigrated, only one survives, Joshua Chambers.
 His age is now 83 years and that of his wife 79.
 Both are stout and hearty.
 The most noted man among them seems to have been Capt.
 John English, who was the first Representative from the county.
 In 1819 John Hensley and two sons and John Hunter increased the numbers of the settlement.
 The Hensleys were real backwoodsmen and Indian fighters.
-The elder Hensley, who was the first Senator from the district, after the organization of the county, was too much crowded by the advancing tide of immigration, and in 1845 emigrated to California, where he died and was buried in the Rocky Mountains; a fit tomb for so restless a spirit.
-John Hunter has left no distinguishing mark, saye that he was the first colonel of militia in our county.
+The elder Hensley, who was the first Senator from the district, after the organization of the county, was too much crowded by the advancing tide ol immigration, and in 1845 emigrated to California, where he died and was buried in the Rocky Mountains; a fit tomb for so restless a spirit.
+John Hunter has left no distinguishing mark, save that he was the first colonel of militia in our county which his marvelous statesmanship gave to his country as no common heritage.

 MORE SETTLERS.